paymill/paymill-documentation/guides/reference/bridge-payframe.html.md

 _The regular `createToken` still exists and continues to be the appropriate method for creating **direct debit** tokens._

 The whole part explained above was part of the Javascript, and all Javascripts were in the head.
 Make sure these steps are done:

 1. load your public key
 2. load the Paymill bridge.
-3. call ´embedFrame´ and appended the token to the form and defined the submit button functionality.
+3. call `embedFrame` and append the token to the form and define the submit button functionality.

 If this is done, please close the last JS with </script> and close the head </head>.